singhkpratham/geocompr/04-spatial-operations.md

 Imagine that we need to join the `capacity` variable in `cycle_hire_osm` onto the official 'target' data contained in `cycle_hire`.
 This is when a non-overlapping join is needed.
 The simplest method is to use the topological operator `st_is_within_distance()` shown in Section \@ref(topological-relations), using a threshold distance of 20 m.
-Note that before performing the relation both datasets must be transformed into a projected CRS, saved as new objects denoted by the affix `P` (for projected) below:
+Note that, before performing the relation, both objects are transformed into a projected CRS.
+These projected objects are created below (note the affix `_P`, short for projected):

 ```r